Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Should the fireworks display have to be cancelled, information will be posted on the Athens-Clarke County Leisure Services Department's Facebook page and Twitter.
+In the event that inclement weather causes a fireworks cancellation, information will be posted on the Athens-Clarke County Leisure Services Department's Facebook page and Twitter.

 In the payment screen your address will automatically populate based on your account information, make sure the card you use to pay has the same address as the one you listed on your account or list the billing address for the card you are using.

 Do not click the “submit payment” button multiple times, this may result in your credit/debit card having multiple pending charges on your account.

 Review the list of programs and prioritize your registration plan.
 Programs with small capacity tend to fill very quickly.

 Cancellations made less than 7 business days before the start of the program will not be granted refunds without medical documentation from a doctor.

 Cancellations made earlier than 7 business days will be eligible for a 75% refund.
 Cancellations must be requested through the program site.